andrewsolis/cs401/docs/unit01/overview.rst

 Unit 1: Onboarding and Essential Skills
 =======================================

-We will use the first few days of class to set expectations and describe requirements for the upcoming semester.
-We will begin to set up some necessary accounts and onboard students class ecosystem.
-We will also quickly review essential Linux, Python, and Version Control (Git) skills that will be necessary for the rest of this course.
+Here we set set expectations and describe requirements for the upcoming semester.
+We will begin with describing the schedule of the class and expectations.
+We will also quickly review essential Linux and Python skills that will be necessary for the rest of this course.

 .. toctree::
    :maxdepth: 1

-   class_intro
+   syllabus
    tacc_onboarding
    student_goals
    linux_essentials